Riko-Neko/DemiLensAstroPipe/README.md

 Their roles are:

-- `-g`: generate a dedicated execution script interactively
+- `-g`: interactively define the initial run behavior and generate a reusable execution script
 - `-t`: test one or more trained configs
 - `-p`: plot test results
-- `-P`: run prediction with optional thresholds
+- `-P`: run prediction with optional threshold values

+### What `main.py` controls

+`main.py` does not define the model family or the dataset schema.
+Instead, it controls how a configured task is started.

-When used in generation mode, `main.py` asks for the initial execution behavior of the workflow.
-This includes whether to:
+In generation mode, it asks whether to:

 - choose a device index
 - print detailed device information